 \section{Discussion}

-\paragraph{Segmentation procedure.} We propose a general frequentist framework for the detection of multiple change-points in a Poisson process.
-As usual in change-point detection problems, the inference procedure involves in two steps: (1) segmenting the observed path $N$ into a fixed number of segments, and (2) choosing this number.
-For step (1), we show that, for any contrast function satisfying the segment-additivity and a concavity properties, the optimal segmentation in $K$ segments can be obtained in an exact manner and reasonably fast using the dynamic programming algorithm.
-Note that the use of DP essentially relies on the segment-additivity property and this general work includes maximum likelihood or least-square inference.
-For the model selection step (2), we propose to use a cross-validation strategy.
+We present a comprehensive frequentist framework for detecting multiple change-points in the intensity of a Poisson process.
+As is common in change-point detection, the inference procedure consists of two steps: (1) segmenting the observed path $N$ into a predetermined number of segments, and (2) selecting this number.
+For step (1), we demonstrate that any contrast function satisfying both segment-additivity and concavity allows for the optimal segmentation into $K$ segments to be achieved exactly and efficiently using a dynamic programming algorithm.
+Note that the use of dynamic programming fundamentally relies on the segment-additivity property and that traditional methods like maximum likelihood or least-square inference fit within this framework.
+For step (2), we propose employing a cross-validation strategy

-\paragraph{Penalized contrasts.} In many cases, the selection of the number of segments $K$ (step (2)) is based on a penalized contrast, where the penalty can only depend on the number of segments (think of the classic BIC and AIC or see \cite { Leb05,lavielle2005using,jackson2005,killick2012}) or both on the number of segments and their lengths as in \cite{ZhS07}.
-As proposed in \cite{jackson2005}, using a penalty proportional to $K$, the two distinct tasks (1) and (2) can be integrated into one using DP because the penalized contrast remains segment-additive.

-Our general framework can also include more general penalized contrasts, provided that the penalty also satisfies the same admissibility condition.
-For example, consider an admissible contrast, to which is added a penalty

-Suppose that the penalty function has a form similar to that of the modified BIC proposed by \cite{ZhS07}, i.e.